 Your doctor may order X-rays, CT scans, and MRIs of your neck and shoulder.
 The scans can help rule out other causes, such as a slipped disc or tumor, which could press on the nerves and cause similar symptoms.

 Electrical testing may be performed to show whether individual nerves are functioning correctly.
 Your doctor may also use blood tests to look for any underlying illnesses.

 Brachial neuritis can often be treated with a combination of medication and physical therapy.
 However, in rare cases, your doctor may say you need surgery.

-Initially, your treatment will give you painkillers.
+Initially, you will be treated with painkillers.
 Once your pain is controlled, your doctors will focus on helping your arm and shoulder regain normal function.
 To strengthen your muscles, you may need to follow a rehabilitative program of passive and active exercises for up to eight weeks.
 A physical therapist will supervise your exercises.

 If your symptoms don’t improve, your doctor may recommend surgery.
-This might be suggested if you still haven’t recovered after a period of about two years.
+They might suggest this if you still haven’t recovered after a period of about two years.
 During surgery, damaged nerves can be repaired using grafts taken from healthy nerves.
 The procedure should restore your muscle function.
 Tendon transfers can also be used to restore function.